 Make sure that you keep hold of any bills, receipts or invoices that provide evidence of the losses you’ve incurred, as they won’t be able to be included in your claim without proof.

 Ms Winnock, a fitness instructor, was travelling to work in her car one day.
 She stopped at the giveaway line at a junction, but the vehicle behind didn’t stop in time and hit the back of her car.
 Her head was violently jerked back and forth by the impact.

 At first, Ms Winnock did not feel that she had been injured.
 She was too startled by the crash and upset about the damage to her car to worry about the possibility that she had been injured.
 However, as she was preparing to lead her afternoon pilates class at the gym, she noticed stiffness in her neck and a pain in her neck and shoulders.
 By the next morning, Ms Winnock was barely able to move her neck at all.

 She went to see her GP and her GP confirmed that she had suffered a whiplash injury from the accident she was involved in.
 Ms Winnock was frustrated; she knew the accident was not her fault as the other driver had failed to stop in time and had gone into the back of her.
 She was upset at the prospect of taking time off work and the impact that this would have on her financial situation.

 Because of this, Ms Winnock decided to pursue a claim for personal injury compensation.
 She had exchanged insurance and contact information with the driver already, so the next step was to seek legal advice.

-The above case study is not based on real events and serves only as a guide.
-It’s based on past experiences of helping those who have suffered a personal injury.
+(The above case study is not based on real events and should only be treated as an example.
+It is based on previous experiences of dealing with whiplash claims before the Whiplash Reform Program.)